munaciella/recipes-website/README.md

 # 🌱 VeloVegans

 Welcome to **VeloVegans**, your go-to platform for exploring the world of veganism.
-From the latest news on vegan food and environmental updates to delicious recipes and lifestyle tips, VeLoveVegans offers everything you need to embrace and celebrate a plant-based lifestyle.
+From the latest news on vegan food and environmental updates to delicious recipes and lifestyle tips, VeloVegans offers everything you need to embrace and celebrate a plant-based lifestyle.

 🌐 **Live Site:** [www.velovegans.co.uk](https://www.velovegans.co.uk)